osegonte/osegonte/README.md

-# 💫 About Me:
+#
 <br>👋 Hi, I’m Osegonte Hopo<br>
-I’m a Business Intelligence intern who builds apps with the help of AI tools like **Claude** and **ChatGPT** to automate workflows, extract insights, and solve real-world problems.
+A Business Intelligence intern who builds apps with the help of AI tools like **Claude** and **ChatGPT** to automate workflows, extract insights, and solve real-world problems.
 From study platforms to trading systems, I focus on making development faster, smarter, and more efficient.<br><br>

 At **Machi Kunzult LTD**, I designed cost-saving internal tools and optimized marketing strategies—applying the same practical, problem-solving mindset to all my projects.<br><br>